pippim/pippim.github.io/tcm.md

    caption="The Cookie Machine Buttons"
 %}

-The buttons brighten as you hover over them.
+The TCM Window Buttons brighten as you hover over them.
 The buttons are described in the table below.
 You can click the button in the table to jump to that section.
 You can also click the "Read more..." link to jump to the same section.